 3. Marine currents

 A marine current is a regular, continuous, cyclic movement of sea water.
-It is created by the combined action of constant winds pushing the surface water, as well as by the Coriolis force q which changes the direction of currents according to the hemisphere.
+It is created by the combined action of constant winds pushing the surface water, as well as by the tide and the Coriolis force which changes the direction of currents according to the hemisphere.
 As a reminder, the Coriolis principle is an effect whereby the trajectory of a moving object on the surface of the Earth is deflected.
-The current is also created by the numerous differences in temperature….
+The current is also created by the numerous differences in temperature…

 4. Exceptional tides

-The highest tides in Europe can be observed in France.
+The highest and most spectacular tides can be observed in France.
 For example, in Saint-Malo, the tidal range reaches more than 12 metres on average due to its geographic location.
 On 21 March 2015, the “tide of the century” occurred with a coefficient of 119.
-This phenomenon takes place every 18 years due to the alignment of the Sun, Earth and Moon and the spring equinox which is when the Sun is closest to the Earth.
+This phenomenon takes place every 18 years due to the alignment of the Sun, Earth and Moon and the spring equinox in the northern hemisphere.